 Evaluating 401(k) Plans?
 Look for Value and Transparent Pricing

-Traditionally, 401(k) fee structures have been complex.
+Traditionally, 401(k) fee structures have been complex and it’s nearly impossible to determine costs.
 Pricing for a Betterment 401(k) is clear and transparent.

 When assessing 401(k) plans, price comparisons are confusing and hardly ever apples to apples.